mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Homepage

 1. In Terminal, ensure that you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
 2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
-Use the http://www.merlinspotions.com/ URL for the Site URL form field.
+Use the `http://www.merlinspotions.com/` Merlin's Potions homepage URL for the Site URL form field.

     To see the new styles take effect, refresh this page.